harrislapiroff/wagtail-foliage/README.md

 # Wagtail Foliage

-Utilities for programmatically building page trees in Wagtail.
+Utilities for programmatically building page trees in Wagtail for automated tests, default site structures, and more.

+## Requirements

+Wagtail Foliage supports:

+* Python 3.4, 3.5, 3.6, and 3.7
+* Django 1.11, 2.0, and 2.1
+* Wagtail 1.13, 2.3, and 2.4

+These are the currently supported versions for each project as of December 2018, excepting the exclusion of Python 2.7 from this list.

 ## Usage